rycus86/githooks/README.md

 The commands below fetch and execute the [install.sh](install.sh) script from this repository.
 It will:

 1. Find out where the Git templates directory is
-    a.
+    i.
 From the `$GIT_TEMPLATE_DIR` environment variable
-    b.
-With the `git config --get init.templateDir` command
+    ii.
+With the `git config --get init.templateDir` command iii.
-    c.
 Checking the default `/usr/share/git-core/templates` folder
-    d.
+    iv.
 Search on the filesystem for matching directories
-    e.
+    v.
 Offer to set up a new one, and make it `init.templateDir`
 2. Set up the hook templates for the supported hooks - the templates are basically a copy of the `base-template.sh` file content
 3. Offer to find existing Git repositories on the filesystem, and install the hooks into them